Category Archives: Stress & Overwhelm

 Health Problems from Coffee

 Caffeine is a diuretic, causing the body to release more fluid.
-This also causes you to excrete high levels of minerals, including calcium, magnesium and potassium.
+When you excrete more fluid than normal you also excrete higher levels of minerals, including calcium, magnesium and potassium.
 This becomes particularly significant in Australia where the soil is already very mineral deficient.
 Foods grown in this type of soil is also low in minerals.
 Therefore, your levels of these vital minerals are likely to be low to begin with, even before drinking coffee.
+High coffee consumption causes them to slump even lower.

 So many people are now stressed, depressed, overworked, sick, nutritionally deficient, hormonally imbalanced and generally living with inflamed or toxic bodies.
-With the incidence of chronic illness also constantly increasing it seems that the time has arrived for many to kick their coffee habit.
+With chronic illness also constantly increasing it seems that the time has arrived for many to kick their coffee habit.

 Health effects of caffeine on the body include: